samthedev32/EngineToolkit/.github/README.md

 > [!WARNING]
 > This library is probably going to be scrapped and its components may get reused in other projects

-> [!NOTE]
-> This library may be transformed into a github organization with every component as a standalone repo

 This library is a core platform for Game Engines

 It is designed to contain every essential tool that a Game Engine needs